zac-heisey/murray-lampert/_posts/2017-09-08-lowest-bid-things-to-know.md

 ## When You Know It's Too Good to Be True

 If the bid seems too good to be true – it probably is.
 Look into the contractor or contracting firms previous clients and ask for references.
 Ask about their experiences with the contractor, how the overall project went, and if it was done in a timely matter.
-Experienced contractors will include all details of materials and work needed.
+Experienced contractors will include all details of materials and work needed to provide you with the most accurate [cost of your home remodeling project](/how-much-will-my-home-remodeling-project-cost/).
 If you are given a home remodeling bid without a consultation or walk-through, you should consider other contractors.

-At the end of the day, do your research.
+At the end of the day, do your research when [choosing a home remodeling contractor](/complete-guide-to-choosing-the-right-home-remodeling-contractor/).
 Many of us have heard the horror stories of fake contractors who operate without a license, take the deposit and leave, or spend an exasperating amount time to finish a project.
 Research the history and reviews of each contracting firm you are considering.
 Have the right questions prepared to ensure that you will be receiving a quality remodel in the time frame and price range you have in mind.
 Additionally, have all agreed upon terms written down in a contract to protect yourself from any issues that may arise in the future.

-[Murray Lampert](/) is an established and high-quality contracting firm with years of experience.
-We specialize in [home remodeling](/san-diego-home-remodel-services), design, and construction.
-Over these many years, we have continually built [trusting relationships](https://www.youtube.com/watch?v=XmwMaPooaEg) with each of our clients through our innovative design, quality craftsmanship, affordable prices and timely completion.
-Speak to us today about your next remodel!